srivathsa-yashwanth/TOP-projects/README.md

 <h3>2.
 Mini Message Board</h3>
 <p> A simple message board site where users can enter their name and message and have their messages shown on the message board.
 Made with Express and ejs</p>

+<h3>3.
+Local Library</h3>
+<p> A library management system for your friendly neighbourhood local library, with the abilities to add, remove, update books, authors and genres.
+It stores the data on a MongoDB database on a cluster.
+Built with Express, Mongoose, EJS. </p>